ThiagoPoppe/deeptone-nets/README.md

    conda activate dtns
    ```

+### Defining data constants
+Under `source/data/constants.py` you can change `AUDIOS_DATAPATH` and `PROCESSED_HOOKTHEORY_DATAPATH ` values to reflect the datapath in which your audios are stored (needs to be in H5PY format) and the processed HookTheory JSON file.

 ## Model pre-trained weights

 The model weights with results reported in the paper can be found at `pretrained/` folder.